schibsted/spid-tech-docs/resources/articles/sdks/js-1x/hosting.md

 :body

-**Note: this documentation is for the 1.x versions of the Javascript SDK.
+**Note: this documentation is for the 1.x versions of the JavaScript SDK.
 The current version can be found [here](/sdks/javascript/).**

 By default, the SDK will be loaded from SPiD's servers.
 You may host it in your